#1 in Sleep Product Research

 Mattress Topper Reviews > Fiberbed Reviews

-THE GOOD: Fiberbeds (also known as down alternative toppers) are generally effective at softening a mattress.
+THE GOOD: Fiberbeds (also known as down alternative toppers or pads) are generally effective at softening a mattress and alleviating pressure points.
 They tend to be affordable compared to other topper types.
 They seldom have odor or allergy-causing potential.

-THE BAD: Fiberbeds may be too thin and lumpy for some, and they tend to offer only limited support.
+THE BAD: Fiberbeds may be too thin and lumpy for some.
+They tend to provide little, if any, support.
 Shaking / fluffing may be needed to maintain loft and comfort.
 Machine washing and drying may cause damage.

-THE TOPPER: A fiberbed is filled with polyfiber or down alternative puffball and typically has a cotton cover.
-Despite its name, a fiberbed is not an actual bed or mattress, but rather a mattress topper.
+THE TOPPER: A fiberbed is filled with polyester fiber or down alternative puffball and typically has a cotton cover.
+Despite its name, a fiberbed is not an actual bed or mattress, but rather a mattress topper or thick mattress pad.

-The ratings below show how fiberbeds / down alternative toppers overall as a group are evaluated by owners.
-For ratings on specific brands, see the section following this one.
+The ratings below show how fiberbeds / down alternative toppers / pads overall as a group are evaluated by owners.

 |Durability / longevity||c||They have similar longevity/durability as other toppers.
 They will tend to compress over time with regular use, losing some comfort.|